firesidefiction/firesidefiction.github.io/_posts/books/2015-12-15-cruel-summer.md

 ### Description

 Atlanta was supposed to be a new start.
 A place for Hannah to regroup and recover from her brother Zachariah’s betrayal.
 Alex would start his hematology fellowship and settle into his new role as Hannah's — guardian? friend? roommate?
 But trouble has followed them down to Georgia, and from “retired” spies to strong-willed grandmothers, it seems Hannah and Alex have a lot more shared history than either of them knew.
 And far to the north, Zachariah is trying to survive the rage of a vampire he can't kill and the affection of one who wants to be with him — forever.

+#### About The Author

+Minerva Zimmerman has managed to remain Statistically Chaotic Neutral despite rumors to the contrary.
+She is the author of [The Shattered Ones](http://www.firesidefiction.com/books/) series of novels from Fireside, and her short fiction has appeared in anthologies from Crossed Genres and Broken Eye Books.
+She can be found at her website [minervazimmerman.com] (http://minervazimmerman.com) or as [@grumpymartian](twitter.com/grumpymartian) on Twitter.